How To Find A Full-Ride Scholarship As An International Student-Athlete

-Finding full-ride scholarship as an international student-athlete may not be as complicated as you think.
+Finding a full-ride scholarship as an international student-athlete may not be as complicated as you think.
 In the United States, university athletics is a huge industry!

-There are more than 1,000 universities and colleges that offer scholarships to talented students to play for their teams and many offer scholarships.
+There are more than 1,000 universities and colleges that offer scholarships to talented students to play for their teams, and many offer scholarships.

-Samory Fraga, a former international student from Brazil, received a full-ride scholarship to Kent State University in Kent, Ohio as a long jumper.
+Samory Fraga, a former international student from Brazil, received a full-ride scholarship to Kent State University in Kent, Ohio, as a long jumper.
 He shared his experience and advice in an episode of Let’s Meet For Coffee: Conversations for International Students.

 Finding a Full-Ride Scholarship As An International Student-Athlete: Samory’s Story

 Samory started track when he was eight years old, growing up in Brazil.
 His parents knew that there were athletic scholarships available in the United States, so Samory started taking English classes when he was ten years old.
 In 2013, after placing third in the World U-18 Championship for the long jump, this confirmed he should keep following his passion.

 After graduating high school, Samory began looking for athletic scholarships for the long jump.